 files->iterate(f|f.delete())

 Some operations can provide implicit collections so that iterator variables and dependent expressions can be applied similarly.
-One example is the deleteStatement operation provided by the JavaMethod (Section 0).
+One example is the deleteStatement operation provided by the JavaMethod discussed in the VIL extensions document.
 Given such a Java method, one can delete all JavaCalls matching the condition given by the iterator expression as shown below:

 method->deleteStatement(JavaCall c | c.type() == "EASyLogger" and c.name() == "exception");